 Ingrown toenails are one of the leading causes of foot infections and in many cases, they’re entirely preventable.
 Before your ingrown toenail worsens — or before another one develops — see what the team at Hoosier Foot & Ankle can do for you.
-Their expert podiatry team at their five convenient locations throughout the Greater Indianapolis area offers flexible scheduling for ingrown toenail treatments.
+Their expert podiatry team at their five convenient locations throughout the Greater Indianapolis area and Kokomo offers flexible scheduling for ingrown toenail treatments.
 Schedule your appointment by clicking on the online scheduler, or by calling your closest clinic.

 Ingrown toenails, medically known as onychocryptosis, generally develop on your big toe, although they can certainly occur on any of your toes.
 When you have an ingrown toenail, the pressure from nail growth forces your toenail to start growing into your skin.